TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-spreadsheet-data.md

   expect(formula).toHaveProperty("value", "A3");
 ```

-* Unfortunately this pattern triggers a false positive in eslint
+Unfortunately, this pattern triggers a false positive in an eslint rule, which I'm disabling each time.

-* It runs and behavior looks exactly the same as before
-* So why do I have these nagging feelings of unease?
+My sample app and Storybook stories just work.
+Everything runs and appears to have exactly the same behavior as before.
+So why do I have these nagging feelings of unease?

 # Artificial Delay

-* I went back to `EventSourcedSpreadsheetData` and hacked in a few seconds delay
+I went back to `EventSourcedSpreadsheetData` and hacked in a few seconds of latency into the `setCellValueAndFormat` success path.

 ```ts
 setCellValueAndFormat(row: number, column: number, value: CellValue,